benwzj/benwzj.github.io/_posts/2023-10-17-react-effect.md

 > Capitalized “Effect” refers to the React-specific definition above, i.e. a side effect caused by rendering.
 To refer to the broader programming concept, we’ll say “side effect”.

+### Effect rules
-Effects let you run some code after rendering so that you can synchronize your component with some system outside of React.
+- Effects let you run some code after rendering so that you can synchronize your component with some system outside of React.
+- Each Effect in your code should represent a **separate** and independent synchronization process.
+If you have different thing, put it in another effect.

 ## Understand Effect